exasol/public-knowledgebase/Connect-with-Exasol/problems-with-special-characters-utf-8-in-php-using-unixodbc.md

 ## Problem

 * Strings read from EXA using PHP via ODBC are truncated.
-* PHP throws truncation errors while reading Strings from EXA via ODBC
+* PHP throws truncation errors while reading Strings from EXA via ODBC.
-* Unicode Strings cannot be displayed or are truncated
+* Unicode Strings cannot be displayed or are truncated.

 ## Diagnosis